hspec/hspec/doc/writing-specs.markdown

 You can customize how a spec is run by either providing command-line flags or by using `hspecWith` instead of `hspec`.

-*Note: `hspecWith` is only available in the upcoming 1.4 release of Hspec.*